No Products in the Cart

-Did you know that any noise over 85 decibels can be harmful to your hearing?
-This is especially likely if you’re exposed to this level of sound for a prolonged period of time, which is possible when you work with loud equipment.
-To give you an idea of how loud 85 decibels is, the noise of busy traffic might be 70 to 85dB whereas a motorbike revving is around 90dB.
-If you have to raise your voice to make yourself heard, or find it hard to hear others, then the level of noise you’re being subjected to could be damaging your long-term hearing.
-Luckily, the threat of damage can be alleviated by wearing protective ear defenders when you’re working.
+did you know that any noise over decibels can be harmful to your hearing this is especially likely if exposed level of sound for a prolonged period time which possible when work with loud equipment. give an idea how the busy traffic might whereas motorbike revving around have raise voice make yourself heard or find it hard hear others then being subjected could damaging long-term hearing. luckily threat damage alleviated by wearing protective ear defenders working.

 The Control of Noise at Work Regulations, 2005 are clear that employers have a legal responsibility to protect their workforce if they work in a noisy job.
 The regulations require that employers must regularly assess noise levels in the workplace and keep clear, written documentation to back up these checks.
 When noise levels reach 80dB, then it is a requirement for employers to take action to protect their workers which may include switching to equipment and machinery that is quieter and will almost certainly involve providing staff with personal hearing protection including:

 Remember that the louder the decibel count, the shorter amount of time it will take for the hearing of your workers to be damaged, so it’s important to be proactive, even in cases where the increase in noise levels may be temporary!

 The responsibility is with the employer to provide such equipment to allow employees to complete their work without risking their general health.
 Workers who believe their hearing has been damaged as a result of their organisation not complying with the necessary health and safety regulations, have the right to claim for personal injury through the civil courts which may result in receiving the Industrial Injuries Disablement Benefit (IIDB).